Transform an Existing Case Study into a Nursing Prioritization Scenario

 Once all the student groups have voted, there are a few ways to debrief the scenario. πŸ‘©πŸΎβ€πŸ«

-1. The instructor can review the votes, showing students the different votes and asking for supporting rationale.
+1. The instructor can review the votes, show students the different votes, and ask for a supporting rationale.

-2. You can hand out the bags to the student groups to go through the votes.
-They will have to decide on the correct response and provide the supporting rationale to the large group.
-They may see votes different from their own, which will indeed generate great discussion!
+2. You can hand the bags to the student groups to review the votes.
+They must decide on the correct response and provide the supporting rationale to the large group.
+They may see votes that are different from their own, which will indeed generate great discussion!

 More Options Using Popsicle Stick Prioritization